 Legal disclaimer: The information in this article is for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any sort of prenuptial or postnuptial agreements, or any other legal matters.

-Well, I’m sure some folks could dive deep into my psyche to figure out where all this comes from (possibly from being a child of divorced parents) but regardless of the source, I have a deep interest in learning how to build and maintain happy, loving and lasting partnerships.
+I have a deep interest in helping couples learn to build and maintain happy, loving and lasting partnerships.
 By all accounts, one thing that helps in building a strong marriage is open and honest communication…and that’s where prenups come in!

 (What exactly IS a prenup?
 It’s actually pretty simple – it’s a contract that you and your partner write and agree to before getting married…more details to follow!)